frank26080115/alpha-fairy/INSTRUCTIONS.md

 On the M5StickC's screen, the "no signal" icon should disappear.
 On the camera's screen, the `Wi-Fi` symbol should be fully white and the `-PC-` icon should be fully white.

-NOTE: models theoretically supported: A1, A7SM3, A9M2, A7M4A, A7RM4, A7C, A7M4
+## For PTP capable cameras (newer models) STA mode

+There are some cameras that use PTP protocol but do not support Access-Point mode, in this case, follow the instructions below as if it was an older camera.
+Once connected, the protocol will be selected automatically anyways.

-## For HTTP JSON-RPC protocol cameras (older/all models)
+## For HTTP JSON-RPC protocol cameras (older models)

 Turn on the camera, and activate the "Control from Smartphone" function.
 This may be implemented differently on different cameras: